Honor in Vengeance II: Development

-Michael Hicks, the lead developer and founder of MichaelArts, developed Honor in Vengeance II in an almost secretive matter.
+Michael Hicks, the lead developer and founder of MichaelArts, developed Honor in Vengeance II in an almost secretive manner.
 Known for usually documenting the progress of his games via web diaries, he announced at the MichaelArts Forums that he would not be documenting the development process for personal reasons.
 No other information was publicly known about the game until a trailer was featured in June, 2011 on the popular media website GameTrailers.
 An official release date for August 5, 2011 was announced in the first week of August.

 Hicks, who developed Honor in Vengeance II when he was 18, stated that he personally spent "thousands upon thousands" of hours working on the game and that considerable planning had gone into the series' storyline.
 He went on to cite Star Wars: Rogue Squadron as a "huge influence" on the Honor in Vengeance series.

 The game's development team consisted of a small group of individuals that Hicks met through the internet.